HarryPehkonen/nolint/dev-log/DEVELOPMENT_LOG.md

 # COMPLETE REWRITE IMPLEMENTATION EXPERIENCE (2025)

-**  MISSION ACCOMPLISHED: New Architecture Successfully Implemented**
+**New Architecture Implemented**

 This section documents the complete rewrite implementation experience, transitioning from the historical architecture above to a modern functional reactive design.
-All goals were achieved with a superior architecture.
+All goals were achieved with a functional architecture.

 ## Rewrite Overview